David Wagner (mathematics education)

 David Wagner (born 1965) is a Canadian mathematics educator and full professor at the University of New Brunswick, Fredericton, Canada.
 He is an adjunct professor (professor II) at the University of South-Eastern Norway.
+Wagner wrote for CBC News and EdCan.

 Service and functions

 He is co-editor-in-chief of Educational Studies in Mathematics.
-Previously, he was associate editor of Educational Studies in Mathematics since 2016.
+Previously, he was an associate editor of Educational Studies in Mathematics since 2016.
 He was managing editor of For the Learning of Mathematics from 2011 to 2018.
+Wagner also published articles for CBC News and EdCan in 2014 and 2015.

 His main area of expertise is mathematics education.